pianoroll/SUPRA/README.md

 rolls collected by the Stanford Libraries, a majority coming from the [Condon Collection](https://library.stanford.edu/collections/denis-condon-collection-reproducing-pianos-and-rolls).
-The [SUPRA](https://supra.stanford.edu) website contains links to the original scans of the rolls in the Libraries's digital repository, and this repository collects the individual MIDI files of notes extracted from each scan.
+The [SUPRA](https://supra.stanford.edu) website contains links to the original scans of the rolls in the Libraries' digital repository, and this repository collects the individual MIDI files of notes extracted from each scan.